Polynomial algorithms for p-dispersion problems in a planar Pareto Front: Problem statement

-The p-dispersion problems select $p\geqslant 2$ out of $n$ given candidate points, while maximizing a dispersion function $f$:
+In $p$-dispersion problems, the task is to select $p\geqslant 2$ out of $n$ given candidate points, while maximizing a dispersion function $f$:

-where $D_p$ denotes the set of all the distincts points of $E$:
+where $D_p$ denotes the set of all the p-tuples with distinct points of $E$:

-The most standard p-dispersion problem, also denoted Max-Min p-dispersion problem or p-dispersion-MM, the dispersion function is the minimum of distances $d_{ij}$ between pairs of the selected points.
-Formally, the Max-Min p-dispersion problem for $p\geqslant 2$ can be written as:
+The most standard $p$-dispersion problem is also denoted Max-min $p$-dispersion problem or $p$-dispersion-Mm.
+The dispersion function is in this case the minimum of distances $d_{ij}$ between pairs of the selected points.
+The Max-min $p$-dispersion problem for $p\geqslant 2$ is written as: